jwikman/nab-al-tools/extension/README.md

 - `NAB.SignToolPath`: The full path to signtool.exe, used for signing app files.
 If this is not set the extension tries to find it on the default locations, if the signtool.exe is not found it tries to download and install signtool.
 - `NAB.SigningTimeStampServer`: Setup any TimeStampServer to be used when signing app files, or just use the new default one: `http://timestamp.digicert.com`
 - `NAB.Xliff CSV Export Path`: sets the export path for `NAB: Export Translations to .csv`.
 Default path for export is the Translation file directory.
-- `NAB.Xliff CSV Import Target State` Sets how the Target State property should be set when importing from a .csv file into a XLIFF file.
+- `NAB.Xliff CSV Import Target State`: Sets how the Target State property should be set when importing from a .csv file into a XLIFF file.
 Only the State of Targets that has been changed will get updated.
 This will setting will only be in effect when the setting `NAB.UseExternalTranslationTool` is enabled.
-- `NAB.PreferLockedTranslations` Specifies if `NAB: Refresh XLF files from g.xlf` should be opinionated about locked translations e.g. when both source and target consists of only whitespace.
+- `NAB.PreferLockedTranslations`: Specifies if `NAB: Refresh XLF files from g.xlf` should be opinionated about locked translations e.g. when both source and target consists of only whitespace.
-- `NAB.TranslationFilenamePattern` Specifies a filename pattern for the translation xliff files.
+- `NAB.TranslationFilenamePattern`: Specifies a filename pattern for the translation xliff files.
 This could be useful to change if the Translation folder contains translations for other apps.
+- `NAB.ignoreMissingTransUnitsOnImport`: Specifies if missing translation units should be ignored when importing translations from a .csv file into a XLIFF file.
+If this is disabled, an error will be shown if a translation unit is missing in the XLIFF file.

 ## Contributing